Father and his 2 girls found dead in apparent murder-suicide in Placentia, police say

 Authorities said officers responded to the home multiple times in the past for domestic violence calls.

-The children's mother and grandmother were asleep in the home when the attack occurred, according to police.
+The children's mother and another woman were asleep in the home when the attack occurred, according to police.

 Angel said crisis counselors were made available to relatives of the victims.